krishnazoro/js/README.md

 1. In javascript, getter and setter are special methods that allows you to control acess to the properities of an object.

-2. Theyhelp encapsulation the internal state and enable better control over how properities are accessed and modifies
+2. They help encapsulation the internal state and enable better control over how properities are accessed and modifies

 3. Getter is access properties and setter is a change (mutate) a object